Sunday, January 22, 2017

 1) Accuse the dissenter of being a racist to shut them up.
 I find this abhorrent for so many reasons.
 Racism is a serious problem, not some flippant label to be tossed around like a volleyball.

 2) You don't understand.
-See what that condescending little phrase does?
 The only reason you dare disagree is because you're ignorant.

 Rather than championing the working class, today's Democratic Party despises them.

-One of the Office Obamatons even said she opposed raising wages because then the price of goods would go up and we'd have rampant inflation.
+One of the Office Obamatons said she opposed raising wages because why should someone who didn't even get an advanced degree deserve the same standard of living a doctor a lawyer is entitled to?
+Besides, she said a higher minimum wage would raise the price of goods and we'd have rampant inflation.

 "The price of goods is going up and we have rampant inflation anyway," I said.
 "When only a few corporations have ownership of everything prices go up because there's no competition."